 2. Carefully use the cloth to buff the surface of your crystals until you see the shine return.

-Another option is to use compressed air for larger crystals (the kind that is used to clean keyboards and other office equipment) but please use extreme caution in doing so as you do not have as much control over it and it could cause damage to the crystal, however I did want to mention this option as it is a good way to remove dust from large robust Geodes or Caves that are hard to get into with a brush.
-You can find compressed air for sale in cans at Office Max or any other local hardware store.
+Another option is to use compressed air for larger crystals (the kind that is used to clean keyboards and other office equipment) but please use extreme caution in doing so as you do not have as much control over it and it could cause damage to the crystal, however I did want to mention this option as it is a good way to remove dust from large robust Geodes and/or Caves that are hard to get into with a brush.
+You can find compressed air for sale in cans at any local computer or hardware store.

 The longer dust is allowed to build up the harder it becomes to remove, so keeping on top of dusting regularly will certainly minimise any damage to your crystals and time spent cleaning in the long run.